hyperads/ios-sdk/docs/_mopub.md

 ![Mopub-2]
 (images/adapters/ios/mopub2.png)

-* Complete the fields accordingly to the Ad Unit that you want to use
+* Fill in the fields accordingly to the Ad Unit that you want to use

 ![Mopub-3]
 (images/adapters/ios/mopub3.png)

 ### Native ads

+For Native ads:

 * Add HADNativeAdAdapter.swift and HADNativeCustomEvent.swift files

+Specify the following values for the fields:

 * Custom Event Class: `HADNativeCustomEvent`
 * Custom Event Class Data: `{"PLACEMENT":"<YOUR PLACEMENT>"}`

 **You can use the test placement `5b3QbMRQ`**

-Add `HADNativeCustomEvent.swift` and `HADNativeAdAdapter.swift` adapter files in your project Implement MoPub NativeViewController:
+Add `HADNativeCustomEvent.swift` and `HADNativeAdAdapter.swift` adapter files in your project.
+Implement MoPub NativeViewController:

 ```swift
 import HADFramework